malkiberman/react-project-Recipes/README.md

  ┃ ┣ 📜 package.json
  ┃ ┣ 📜 .gitignore
  ┃ ┗ 📜 README.md
+ ┣ 📜 .gitignore
- ┗ 📜 README.md (אם יש)
+ ┗ 📜 README.md (if applicable)

-התקנה והפעלה
+Installation and Execution

-1. התקנת הפרויקט
+1. Install Dependencies

-יש להריץ את הפקודות הבאות בשורש התיקייה הראשית של הפרויקט:
+Run the following commands in the root project directory:

 cd client
 npm install
 cd ../server
 npm install

-2. הפעלת השרת
+2. Start the Server

 cd server
 npm run dev

-3. הפעלת הלקוח
+3. Start the Client

 cd client
 npm start

-תהליכים עיקריים בפרויקט

-1. לוגין ורישום

-משתמשים יכולים להירשם ולהתחבר למערכת.

-לאחר התחברות, המשתמש יכול להוסיף מתכונים חדשים.
+Core Features

+1. Login and Registration

+Users can register and log in to the system.

+After logging in, users can add new recipes.

-2. תפריט ניווט
+2. Navigation Menu

-תפריט צד/עליון להצגת המתכונים.

-הצגת רשימת כל המתכונים מהשרת (גם למשתמשים לא רשומים).

-בלחיצה על מתכון, מוצג פירוט המתכון בצד השני של המסך.

-3. הוספת מתכון (למשתמשים רשומים בלבד)
+Side/Top menu for displaying recipes.

+Displays a list of all recipes from the server (accessible to all users).

+Clicking on a recipe shows its details on the other side of the screen.

+3. Recipe Submission (For Logged-in Users Only)

-טופס מבוסס React Hook Form + Yup.
+Form built with React Hook Form + Yup.

-שליחת הנתונים לשרת עם User-ID לאימות.

-4. עדכון  מתכונים (למשתמשים רשומים בלבד)
-כל משתמש יכול לעדכן מתכונים שלו בלבד.

-הערות

-קובצי .gitignore קיימים בנפרד עבור client/ ו-server/ למניעת העלאת קבצים לא רצויים.
+Data is sent to the server with User-ID for verification.

+4. Recipe Updates (For Logged-in Users Only)

+Users can update only their own recipes.

+Notes

+Separate .gitignore files exist for client/ and server/ to prevent uploading unwanted files.

-🚀 בהצלחה! 😊
+🚀 Good luck! 😊